 It’s part of a movement to support women in sport.
 The ABT.she Initiative aims to increase the knowledge of the sports science community about female physiology.
 With every ABT.she Panel, Athlete Blood Test is gathering new data and comparing it to new research, making the analysis and recommendations that you receive better and more relevant.
 In doing so, they are advancing the science of human performance, and specifically, female athletic performance.

 The ABT.she Panel is a blood panel and analysis designed specifically for women, by women.
 Ignoring the influence of hormones and their impact on other biomarkers can lead to an incomplete picture of what’s really going on in a female athlete’s body.
 Training around the menstrual cycle is an emerging yet exciting field.

-Dr. A’nna strives to inspire people to optimally fuel their body to achieve their best and have a positive impact on the world.
+Dr. A’nna strives to inspire people to optimally fuel their bodies to achieve their best and have a positive impact on the world.
 She is the only combined Ph.D./RD specializing in sports performance nutrition in the world with all Ivy League degrees and the Chief Research Officer at AthleteBloodTest.

 Dr. A’nna aims to cultivate a world of healthy athletes who understand nutrition and know how to leverage their physiology to get the best results in sports and life.
 You can reach her at [email protected] or on Instagram @drannaroby.